-With interest rates low, investors are having a harder time finding both safety and return in investments.
-Investors are willing to accept lower returns in bonds in exchange for safety, but near-zero interest rate levels have traditional bondholders seeking yield elsewhere.
+With interest rates low, investors are having a harder time finding both safeties and return on investments.
+Investors are willing to accept lower returns on bonds in exchange for safety, but near-zero interest rate levels have traditional bondholders seeking yield elsewhere.

 ETF Bonds – Throw Out the Junk

 Investors have rushed over to high yield bond exchange-traded funds (ETFs) in a search of yield.
 ETFs have stock-like features that can introduce additional risk when invested in lower grade bonds.
 High yield bonds are better known as junk bonds because the credit quality of the underlying bond issuer is low.
 The quality of the underlying securities can fluctuate more dramatically than, say, high-grade government or corporate bonds.
 This can put the investor at risk because unlike a mutual fund, ETFs trade continually throughout the day, often without a complete picture of the value of the bond fund holdings.

 The market correction is a good opportunity to pick up bond ETFs trading at a discount.
 If you still want to dabble in high yield bond ETFs, a large secondary trading market has developed in some of these junk bond funds.
 The more liquid the secondary market, the easier it will be for you to buy and sell the bonds if they lose value from a credit default or other event.

 Related: The Differences between A Bond and Bond Fund

 Government Bonds – Be Prepared for the Interest Rate Lift Off

 Interest rates are starting to edge up after falling to historical lows after the 2008 financial crisis.
 Central banks control interest rates like a puppet on a string by raising interest rates or buying up bonds to increase the value of their currency, or lowering interest rates and selling bonds to decrease it.
 Many countries are starting to slowly notch up their interest rates using various intervention mechanisms.